Redesigning Good Creator Co

 Chhitij, PM

-The project was completed within a tight 2-month timeline.
+The redesign was completed within a tight 2-month timeline.

 Key challenges were: